ODIM-Project/ODIM/docs/README.md

 You can perform reset on a group of servers by specifying multiple target URIs in the request.

-**NOTE:**

-Only a user with `ConfigureComponents` privilege can reset servers.
-If you perform this action without necessary privileges, you will receive an HTTP `403 Forbidden` error.

 >**curl command**

 ```